Shampoo or Conditioner First: Does the Order Matter?

 Once we shampoo our hair, we should always apply conditioner.
 Conditioner is a product that will moisturize and provide nourishment.
 Conditioning provides nutrients and hydration that may have been naturally lost or stripped away during the shampooing process.

 The idea of shampoo before conditioner is that shampoo will first clean your hair and remove dirt, debris, and excess oil.
-Once the shampoo has been lathered, massaged on the scalp, and rinsed, conditioner is applied.
+Conditioner is applied once the shampoo has been lathered, massaged on the scalp, and rinsed.
+The conditioner will provide vitamins and oils to restore moisture and body to the hair.

-The conditioner will provide vitamins and oils to bring back moisture and body to the hair.
 Take note: conditioner should be applied only to the hair strands, as conditioner on the scalp can lead to buildup.
 Conditioner is washed out; hair should be blotted dry for best results.

 Using conditioner before a shampoo can be beneficial for aging hair.
 Aging hair is particularly dry and brittle, making it easily breakable and prone to split ends.
-That means during each shampoo, dry hair can become even drier if it isn’t properly hydrated during and after.
+That means during each shampoo, dry hair can become even drier if it isn’t adequately hydrated during and after.

 This drying effect can be amplified when using products not designed to be gentle on aging hair.
-Adding conditioner on top of hair that has become dried out will not be able to fully rescue the damage done.
-Using products specialized to be gentle on aging hair is a key component in having healthier hair.
+Adding conditioner on top of hair that has dried out will not be able to fully rescue the damage done.
+Using products that are specialized to be gentle on aging hair is a key component in having healthier hair.

 Are There Benefits To Reverse Washing Your Hair?